 How Should You Control Baby’s Nap?

-It’s time to control your baby’s nap through the day
+It’s time to control your baby’s nap throughout the day

 Note that an average daytime nap is usually longer and less frequent by six months.
 But before that, the babies would love to enjoy eleven hours of nighttime sleeping and two naps of one hour and a half each.

-One of the happiest moments every parent likes to have is to see a baby who is sleeping calmly and soundlessly.
-And that sleeping value can be seen through your kid’s smiling face and good energy during the sleep.
+One of the happiest moments every parent likes to have is seeing a baby sleeping calmly and soundlessly.
+And that sleeping value can be seen through your kid’s smiling face and good energy during sleep.

-So when your baby moves a lot in sleep, you need to figure out what happened to them so that it’s easier to help the baby to begin good sleeping habits for the rest of his or her life.
+So when your baby moves a lot in sleep, you need to figure out what happened to them so that it’s easier to help the baby begin good sleeping habits for the rest of their life.